Why is My Dog Panting a Lot?

 Wrap-Up

 Panting is a normal and necessary activity for dogs; however, knowing why your dog is panting too much is very important.
-Being conscious of the different reasons for panting and identifying when it may indicate a medical problem will help you keep your pet healthy and happy.
+Awareness of the different reasons for panting and identifying when it may indicate a medical problem will help keep your pet healthy and happy.

-So, if you’re concerned, ask for assistance in the Woofz app or contact the vet for professional advice.
+So, if you’re concerned, ask for assistance in the Woofz app or contact a vet immediately for professional advice.

 Written by